LF2L/reproducible-research/_pages/workshop.md

 >

-For doing that, we are going to tackle thre main objectifs:
+For doing that, we are going to see three main elements:
 1. Learn the bases (R, Rmarkdown) languages.
 2. Create an article using reproducible research approach with main sections and references.
-3. Analyse a bibliomtrical analysis and explain the under the corelation with

 {% capture notice-text %}